Error Overview

 We can adjust the Timeout value to 90000 seconds.

-If you experience a connection timeout, it is advisable to make adjustments within the ZappySys HTTP connection settings to mitigate this issue.
+If you experience a connection timeout, it is advisable to adjust the ZappySys HTTP connection settings to mitigate the issue.
 Specifically, navigate to the General tab under the HTTP connection, and increase the timeout duration.
 By doing so, you allow the system more time to establish and complete the connection, enhancing the reliability and effectiveness of the ZappySys HTTP connection.

 Configure Retry Settings

-We have the option to enable automatic retry for transient errors, such as temporary errors from the server or network, in ZappySys.
+We can enable automatic retries for transient errors, such as server- or network-related issues, in ZappySys.
 This can enhance the system’s ability to recover from temporary glitches and maintain a more robust and reliable connection.

 Check API Response Time using Fiddler